pipefunc/pipefunc/docs/source/concepts/slurm.md

 ### 2. Single Large Non-Iterable Inputs

-For single, potentially large, non-iterable inputs (e.g., a large configuration dictionary, a pre-trained model object) that need to be passed to multiple jobs without re-serializing each time, use {class}`~pipefunc.helpers.FileValueReference.from_data`.
+For single, potentially large, non-iterable inputs (e.g., a large configuration dictionary, a pre-trained model object) that need to be passed to multiple jobs without re-serializing each time, use {class}`~pipefunc.helpers.FileValueRef.from_data`.

 **How it works:**

-1.  **Pre-serialize:** Save your single large object to a file using `FileValueReference.from_data(data, path)`.
+1.  **Pre-serialize:** Save your single large object to a file using `FileValueRef.from_data(data, path)`.
-2.  **Pass Lightweight Object:** Pass the `FileValueReference` instance (small, containing the file path) in the `inputs` dictionary.
+2.  **Pass Lightweight Object:** Pass the `FileValueRef` instance (small, containing the file path) in the `inputs` dictionary.
 3.  **Efficient Worker Access:** `pipefunc` will automatically load the object from the referenced file on the worker node just before it's needed by your function.

 **Example:**